-On-the-job training is structured supervision, assessment, feedback, and means of improvement administered by an employer to a student/employee.
-Student/employee must make progress towards the occupation-specific competencies, as outlined in the Occupational Competency Summaries by DLI.
+On-the-job training is administered by an employer to a dual trainee through modes of job shadowing, mentorship, cohort-based training, assignment-based project evaluation, and discussion-based training.
+A dual trainee must make progress towards the occupation-specific competencies through on-the-job training, as outlined by MN Dual-Training Pipeline.
 Information about competencies must be included in applicable documents.
-Grantee and student/employee(s) will agree on terms related to how many hours per week worked.
-You must pay your student/employee for time spent in on-the-job training.
-If selected for a grant, more detailed information about on-the-job training will be collected on the Work Plan and Budget.
+Employer and dual trainee(s) will agree on terms related to how many hours per week worked.
+Employer must pay dual trainee for time spent in on-the-job training.
+If selected for a grant, more detailed information about on-the-job training will be collected through a work plan and budget document.

 YES.
 An employer may be a related instruction training provider if qualified by grant standards and has authority to grant industry recognized degrees, certificates, or credentials.
 The related instruction trainer cannot be the same as the on-the-job training supervisor.

 YES.
-DLI maintains a Related Instruction Inventory online for each industry.
+The MN Dual-Training Pipeline maintains a Related Instruction Inventory online for each industry.
 The inventory includes known education or training programs related to eligible dual-training occupations; however, employers may utilize a related instruction training provider not currently on the list.
-Grant applicants are responsible for following training provider selection procedures as detailed in the RFA.
-Applicants must enter into agreement with related instruction training provider(s) prior to applying for the DTG.
+Grant applicants are responsible for following training provider selection procedures as detailed in the grant request for application.
+Applicants must enter into agreements with related instruction training provider(s) prior to applying for the grant.

 NO. The grant can only be used to reimburse for the cost of related instruction.
 Neither grantee nor the related instruction training provider may charge administrative expenses to the grant.
-OHE will make grant payments, on a reimbursement basis, directly to the grantee.
+The Office of Higher Education will make grant payments, on a reimbursement basis, directly to the grantee.

-NO. There is no minimum, but a student/employee may only use the grant for up to four years; therefore, the student/employee should plan to finish the program within that timeframe.
-In addition, future funding is contingent upon available future funding.
+NO. There is no minimum, but a dual trainee may only use the grant for up to four years; therefore, the dual trainee should plan to finish the program within that timeframe.
+In addition, future funding is contingent upon available funding.

-Grantee will directly pay the related instruction training provider in full.
-Then, grantee will request reimbursement from the grant.
-Reimbursement requests are due to OHE within 30 days of the end of the term or course, whichever is later.
+The grantee will directly pay the related instruction training provider in full.
+Then, the grantee will request reimbursement from the grant.
+Reimbursement requests are due to the Office of Higher Education within 30 days of the end of the term or course, whichever is later.

-Reimbursement requests include, at minimum, (1) Invoice, (2) Course Document and (3) Payment confirmation that grantee paid 100% of costs.
-If applicable, be sure to indicate any 25%+ match that grantee will contribute.
-If grantee does not have sufficient funds to pay the related instruction training provider in full, please contact OHE.
+Grantee pays related instruction costs and submits a reimbursement request to the Office of Higher Education.
+Reimbursement requests include, at minimum, (1) Invoice, (2) Course Document and (3) Payment confirmation that the grantee paid related instruction costs.
+If applicable, the grantee needs to indicate any 25%+ match that the grantee will contribute.
+The Office of Higher Education will review documents and grantees must respond and complete follow-up items within 60 days of requesting reimbursement.
+Upon reimbursement request approval, the Office of Higher Education will send funds directly to the grantee via electronic transfer or check.
+If a grantee does not have sufficient funds to pay related instruction costs, please contact the Office of Higher Education.

 YES.
 The students must still meet the other qualifications, including be employed by an employer in one of the four recognized industries, and receive an industry recognized degree, certificate, or credential at the end of the training.
 For the related instruction to be covered by DTG funds, the employer must incur a cost.
-If the student/employee’s cost of training is paid for under Postsecondary Enrollment Options (PSEO) or another concurrent enrollment program, then there will be no cost to the employer; hence, no DTG funds.
+If the dual trainee's cost of training is paid for under Postsecondary Enrollment Options (PSEO) or another concurrent enrollment program, then there will be no cost to the employer; hence, no Dual Training Grant funds.

 Applicant name and address become public upon submission of grant application.
 Once an application is approved, most grantee information becomes public, including the application and training agreement.
 Grantee financial records (not directly associated with the grant) and trade patents remain confidential.
-In addition, all identifiable information about students/employees remains private and will not be available to the public.
-The only two exceptions would be if the Legislative Auditor requested student/employee information or if there is an exception made in statute.
+In addition, all identifiable information about dual trainees remains private and will not be available to the public.
+The only two exceptions would be if the Legislative Auditor requested dual trainee information or if there is an exception made in statute.

-Applicant must choose from the given list.
-DLI has identified and published information online about industries and occupations approved for this grant cycle.
-If applicant is currently working with DLI to establish a new industry and/or occupation, applicant should contact OHE to determine if applicant is eligible during this grant cycle.
-In addition, if potential applicant would like to begin working with DLI to establish a new industry and/or occupation, please send an email to PIPELINE.Program@state.mn.us.
+An applicant must choose from the validated MN Dual-Training Pipeline occupation list.
+The MN Dual-Training Pipeline Team has identified and published information online about industries and occupations approved for this grant cycle.
+If an applicant is currently working with the MN Dual-Training Pipeline Team to establish a new occupation, the applicant should contact the Office of Higher Education to determine if the applicant is eligible during this grant cycle.
+In addition, if potential applicants would like to begin working with the MN Dual-Training Pipeline Team to establish a new occupation, please send an email to PIPELINE.Program@state.mn.us.

-Applicant may enter into agreement with more than one related instruction training provider.
-A Training Agreement must be completed for each related instruction training provider and included in the application.
+Applicants may enter into agreements with more than one related instruction training provider.
+A training agreement document must be completed for each related instruction training provider and included in the application.

 YES.
-Applicant can submit online application and additional application documents early for OHE to verify completeness.
-This is encouraged, because if the application is not complete, OHE may choose to allow a limited amount of time to submit the missing documents.
+Applicants can submit application content early to the Office of Higher Education.
+This is encouraged, because if the application is not complete, the Office of Higher Education will not progress the application to the review committee.
 Note, early submission of an application will not result in an early score or granting of award.

-The online application is available online unless applicant contacts OHE for alternative format.
-Additional application documents can be mailed, faxed, or emailed to OHE.
+The application is available online unless the applicant contacts the Office of Higher Education for an alternative format.
+Supporting and applicable application documents can be mailed, faxed, or emailed to the Office of Higher Education.
 If emailing, documents should be in a Word doc or PDF format.

 MN Office of Higher Education / Dual Training Grant